Chemung County History Timeline 1771 - NOW

 2011 - April 28 EF2 Tornado in Erin, NY near and along Route 223

-2011 - Old Anchorage building torn down after big fire.
-Historic building at 955 College Avenue.
+2011 - Old Anchorage building was torn down after a big fire.
+The historic building at 955 College Avenue.
 Mrs. Bullock’s home for wayward girls.
 Although advertised as a “rehabilitation” facility with educational benefits, it frequently had the opposite effect.
 Seen by many young women as a prison - with many escapes and tragedies on its property.

 2011 - August 23 - Chemung County "moved" during the 5.8 East Coast earthquake in Virginia

 2011 - The two rival high school football teams were abruptly combined into one "The Elmira Express," ending the annual Erie Bell game.

 2012 - Possible new hotel project at the foot of East Church Street (false alarm).
 And new motels coming to Big Flats